VCCRI/Sierra/README.md

 ## Peak calling

-*output.file*: name of the output file which will contain the location of the peaks *reference.file*: file with the gene annotations *bamfile*: bam file of your data, it is essential this bam file contains the UMI and barcode information in the tags *junctions.file*: file made with `regtools` using the same bamfile as your input
+* output.file: name of the output file which will contain the location of the peaks
+* reference.file: file with the gene annotations
+* bamfile: bam file of your data, it is essential this bam file contains the UMI and barcode information in the tags
+* junctions.file: file made with `regtools` using the same bamfile as your input

 ```R
 find.polyA(output.file, reference.file, bamfile, junctions.file)